ora0600/hackathon-ksql/README.md

 ### Pre-reqs:

-  * A Confluent docker setup for Fraud detection is prepared and can be deployed to AWS via terraform for each attendee
+  * A Confluent docker setup for ATM Fraud detection is prepared and can be deployed to AWS via terraform for each attendee
-  * Attendee need only SSH tools and must be able to access Port 22 into the internet(Firewall)
+  * Attendee need only SSH tools and must be able to access Port 22, Port 80 and Port 8088 into the internet(Firewall)
-  * All GUIs are tunneled via SSH, e.g. for Control Center
+  * All GUIs can also be tunneled via SSH, e.g. for Control Center
 ```
 ssh -i ~/keys/your-key.pem -N -L 9022:ip-<IP private>.eu-central-1.compute.internal:9021 ec2-user@<PUBIP)
 ```